thomssl/Personal_Training_Assistant/README.md

 ### Exercises

 Exercises are displayed in list format and each exercise row shows the important information about the exercise.
 To edit the exercise, you can click the row and a windows will appear with the current exercise info displayed.
 See 'Add/Edit Exercise' for more details.
 To add a new exercise, click the add button in the bottom right corner.
 A window will appear with default values selected.
 Add exercise information to confirm a new exercise and follow the rules about Exercises.
 See 'Add/Edit Exercise' and 'Exercise' for more information.
-To remove a exercise, long hold the exercise's row and a prompt will ask you to confirm deletion of a exercise.
+To remove an exercise, long hold the exercise's row and a prompt will ask you to confirm deletion of a exercise.
+See 'Exercise Deletion' for more information

 ### Add/Edit Exercise

 When you click the add button or click a row within the exercises list, you will be sent to a window to add or edit an exercise.
 The operations are very similar so I figured it would be easier for me if I put them together.
 When creating or editing an exercise, you will be required to input a name (text box), exercise type (dropdown list), primary movers (list, single select) and secondary movers (list, multiple select).
 For rules regarding exercise creation see 'Exercise Creation'.

+### Muscles

+Muscles are displayed in list format and each muscle row shows the name of the muscle.
+To edit the muscle, you can click the row and a dialog will appear with the current muscle name displayed.
+To add a new exercise, click the add button in the bottom right corner.
+A dialog will appear with a blank name text box (follow the rules about 'Muscle Creation' and 'Input Fields).
+To remove a muscle, long hold the muscle's row and a prompt will ask you to confirm deletion of a muscle.
+See 'Muscle Deletion' for more information.

+### Settings

+The settings available are:

+- 24 Hour Clock (on/off) - allows the user to choose time choices and displays to be in 24 hour clock mode rather than am/pm
+- Default Session Duration - Value automatically inserted into session duration input fields or used if the duration is 0mins